Efficacy

 • Physical functioning/large fiber nerve function

-• Score ranges from -4 to 136, with higher scores representing greater impairment
+• Score ranges from -4 to 136; higher score indicates worsening quality of life

 • Have you felt unsteady on your feet?